 NT – No TFN held for the member.
 This is only used where the Contribution type is set to CRM, LRM, GRM, ERM, ORM, IRM, SRM or URM.

+The FHSA was decommissioned in December of 2017.
+As of March 2020, the ATO will no longer accept lodgements using a Contribution type of SRM or SRC.

 7.44 Member’s date of death – member’s date of death.